On Cosmological Singularities in String Theory: The spacetime EFT for current-current deformations

 From the worldsheet point of view, $\phi_{a\bar b}(x)$ are generalized non-abelian Thirring couplings, that are taken to depend on the coordinates $x\in \mathbb{R}^d$.
 In spacetime, they correspond to massless fields on $\mathbb{R}^d$, that transform in the adjoint representation of $SU(2)_L\times SU(2)_R$.

-One of the main results of~\cite{Chu:2025boe} was the derivation, following \cite{Kutasov:1989dt}, of an effective $d$-dimensional Lagrangian for $\phi_{a\bar b}(x)$ in the large $k$ limit.
+One of the main results of~\cite{Chu:2025boe} was the derivation, following \cite{Kutasov:1989dt} (see also \cite{Cvetic:2000dm,Sagkrioti:2018abh}), of an effective $d$-dimensional Lagrangian for $\phi_{a\bar b}(x)$ in the large $k$ limit.
 When parameterized by a complex scalar $\chi$ and a real scalar $\phi$ as

 this Lagrangian takes the form \ie L_{\rm eff}=\sqrt{g}e^{-2\Phi}\left[-\mathcal{R}-4(\nabla\Phi)^2+L_K+ \frac{2}{k}V(\phi,\chi,\chi^*)\right]\ . \fe Here, $\mathcal{R}$ and $\Phi$ are the $d$ dimensional scalar curvature and dilaton, respectively.
 The kinetic and potential terms are given by